Friends and volunteers groups

 Is there funding available for the groups?

 Volunteer Support Grants are available for Friends of Parks groups and volunteer groups to undertake small projects on national parks and reserves.
-Find out more about the grants.
+For more information contact (08) 8124 4923 or email@example.com.

 Where can I find my local group?